Set 1

 Ireland

-The Irishman – Founder’s Reserve is a blend of two singular styles, single malt and single pot still.
+The Harvest, previously called Founder’s Reserve, is a blend of 70% Single Malt and 30% Single Pot Still.
 Single malt whisky is made from malted barley, while for single pot still a percentage of unmalted barley is also added.
 This may not sound like much of a difference, but it massively influences the taste of whisky.
-The Founder’s Reserve is triple distilled and matured in ex-bourbon casks.
-It won a Gold Medal at The International Spirits Challenge in London, and was rated 93 points in Jim Murray’s Whisky Bible.
+The Harvest is triple distilled and matured in ex-bourbon casks.
+It won a Gold Medal at The International Spirits Challenge in London, and was rated 93 points in Jim Murray’s Whisky Bible under it's former name.

 40% Vol.